The University

 Palmetto College is part of the USC system, offering convenient campus locations and online bachelor’s degree completion programs for all South Carolina students

-Students will begin on one of our four Palmetto College campuses, where they will receive their first two years of college credit.
-USC Lancaster and USC Union in the northern part of the state, USC Salkehatchie in the low country and USC Sumter in between are all options to complete the first 45 credit hours.
+Students may begin on one of our four Palmetto College campuses, where they will receive their first two years of college credit.
+Students may also transfer in credits from other institutions.
+USC Lancaster and USC Union in the northern part of the state, USC Salkehatchie in the low country and USC Sumter in between are all options to complete approximately 45 credit hours (depending on the program).

 Finish Online